 - Fixed Access Gateway Function (FAGF): A Network function in W-5GAN that provides connectivity to the 5G Core of 5G-RG.

 - Wireline 5G Access Network: The Wireline 5G Access Network (W-5GAN) is a wireline AN that connects to a 5GC via N2 and N3 reference points.

+- Wireline 5G Cable Access Network: The Wireline 5G Cable Access Network (W-5GCAN) is a DOCSIS Wireline Access Network that connects to a 5GC via N2 and N3 reference points.

 - Wireline Access Network: An access network (optical or electrical) which is conform to BBF TR-101 [10] or BBF TR-178 [11].

+- DOCSIS Wireline Access Network: An access network that conforms to CableLabs DOCSIS [13].

 - Non-3GPP Access Network: In the context of this TR a Non-3GPP Access Network is an access network that is not defined by 3GPP including for example the Wireline 5G Access Network.